Monday, June 20, 2016

 “That last realization came at a crucial time for me,” Bennett explains.
 “My parents had just announced their plans to divorce.”
-Around the same time, Bennett’s dream job on “Victorious” ended.
+Around the same time, Bennett’s dream job, as a co-star of four years on the Nickelodeon series “Victorious,” ended.
 “With no job and very little structure to my days, my life seemed directionless,” he recalls.
 Bennett worked on Terminal Cases every night for nearly two years with the intention of somehow getting it into Robin Williams’ hands, and he had most of it written when the legendary actor unexpectedly and tragically passed in 2014.

 “There’s no way I can release this album now,” Bennett thought.
 “It’s dark and strange and completely wrong.”
 Bennett sat on the material for much of the following year.
 “But there was something in these songs that lingered with me,” he recalls.
 “I needed to get them out of my head, and completing this album has been very therapeutic for me.
 It was a great experiment to write these songs, to record them, and now to release them.”

-Terminal Cases by Matt Bennett arrives on June 10th, 2016.
+Terminal Cases by Matt Bennett is out now.
 Matt Bennett is available for interviews.
 Contact Josh Bloom at Fanatic for more information.

-Matt Bennett is a comedic actor and musician best known as a co-star of the Nickelodeon series “Victorious” and recently seen in the festival circuit hit film “Me and Earl and the Dying Girl.”
+Matt Bennett is a comedic actor and musician best known as a co-star of the Nickelodeon series “Victorious” and recently seen in the award-winning film festival hit, “Me and Earl and the Dying Girl.”
 He recently appeared as a guest star on the hit show “The Big Bang Theory” and can also be found hosting his monthly variety show “This Show Is Your Show” at The Nerdist Showroom at Meltdown Comics in Los Angeles.

 Matt Bennett – Terminal Cases